 are left

-The river’s water
+the river’s water

 twists and turns